 What disadvantages exist in the SaaS Business Model?

 The SaaS model has its share of obstacles as well, compared with traditional software business models.
-Longer sales cycles, competitors piggybacking off of ideas and pricing structures, security concerns, ease of ability for customers to jump ship due to low costs and competitor offerings, as well as the challenges associated with consolidating marketing and business analytics efforts, should all be considered potential shortcomings.
+Longer sales cycles, competitors piggybacking off of ideas and pricing structures, security concerns, ease of ability for customers to jump ship due to low costs and competitor offerings, as well as the SaaS marketing challenges and business analytics efforts, should all be considered potential shortcomings.

 Longer conversion funnel